Abunuman/aws-bootcamp-cruddur-2023/journal/week1.md

 ### SOLUTION:

-I knew it was a problem with the frontend, CSS to be specific, so I went to the `#DesktopNavigation.css ` and gave it a margin-left of 10px and got a well displayed Homepage
+I figured out the problem was with the frontend-react-js codebase, CSS to be specific.
+ Having figured that out, I went to the `#DesktopNavigation.css ` and gave it a margin-left of 10px which gave a well displayed Homepage.

 2. **The Timeline was not displaying**

  From the image refrenced above, it is obvious the timeline was missing.

  ### SOLUTION:

- I inspected the containers and found out the backend was not healthy, I inspected the error and found out there was an issue with its build, therefore, I did `docker-compose down` and ran `docker-compose up` again and I have this:
+ I inspected the containers and found out the backend was not healthy.

+ I inspected the error and found out there was an issue with its build.

+ Therefore, I did `docker-compose down` and ran `docker-compose up` again and had this:

  ![Good Display](../images/Better-displayed.png)

 3. **The NotificationFeed**

-I found out this 404 error when the notification is clicked
+I found out this 404 error when the notification was clicked on.

 ![Notification error](../images/Notification-error.png)

 ### SOLUTION:
-Following through the guide from the tutor, I was able to get the notification working perfectly
+Following through the guide from the tutor, I was able to get the notification working perfectly.

 SOLUTION:

 ![Notification-correction](../images/Notification-correction.png)